hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 In situations where standard PreChecks do not test for the required preconditions, create a custom PreCheck.

 Below is an example of adding a custom PreCheck function.
 For a new or preview service that AWS does not include in the partition service list yet, you can verify the existence of the service with a simple read-only request (e.g., list all X service things).
-(For acceptance tests of established services, use `testAccPartitionHasServicePreCheck()` instead.)
+(For acceptance tests of established services, use `atest.PartitionHasServicePreCheck()` instead.)

 ```go
 func TestAccAwsExampleThing_basic(t *testing.T) {